samjhill/destrobe/README.md

 **destrobe reduces flashing but cannot guarantee complete removal of all photosensitive triggers.** Always preview content first if you have photosensitive epilepsy or similar conditions.
 Use at your own discretion.

-### ⚠️ Test File Warning
+### ⚠️ Example Files Warning

-**The included `porygon.mp4` test file contains rapid flashing and strobing effects that may trigger photosensitive epilepsy or seizures.** This file is included specifically to demonstrate destrobe's flicker reduction capabilities on challenging content. **DO NOT VIEW this file directly if you have photosensitive epilepsy or related conditions.** Only view the processed versions (e.g., `porygon_ULTRA.preview.mp4`) which have had the flashing significantly reduced.
+**The example videos in the `examples/` directory contain rapid flashing and strobing effects that may trigger photosensitive epilepsy or seizures.** These files are included specifically to demonstrate destrobe's flicker reduction capabilities on challenging content. **DO NOT VIEW the original files directly if you have photosensitive epilepsy or related conditions.** Only view the processed versions (e.g., `examples/porygon_ULTRA.preview.mp4`) which have had the flashing significantly reduced.

 ## Quick Start